girip11/bash_scripting/bash_guide/8_globs.md

 ## null globs

-when a glob doesnot match a filenames, glob matches itself (i.e) glob expands to itself.
+when a glob doesnot match any of the filenames, glob matches itself (i.e) glob expands to itself.
 But if nullglob shell option is enabled, **the glob incase of no match expands to null instead of itself.**

 ```Bash
 for file in *.txt